moldit/mold/README.md

 other tools adopt these standards (or any standards at all), even if no one uses ``mold``, the project will have been a success.

+The *Mold Standard* lives in a separate repo moldspec XXX

 # Quickstart #